JunNishimura/SwiftPractice/README.md

 # SwiftPractice
-- these are collections containing the practice of making ios app and game with swift
+- this is a collection containing the practice of making ios app and game with swift

 ||name|description|picture|
 |:--:|:--:|:--|:--:|